Today Misses Partisan Aspect of Ted Kennedy's 'Poignant' Succession Request

 The following teaser and segment were aired on the August 20, edition of the Today show:

 MATT LAUER: And letter from the senator.
-In a nod to his failing health, Massachusetts Senator Ted Kennedy sends a poignant letter to lawmakers in his home state and he's asking for a succession plan today, Thursday, August 20th, 2009.-Geoffrey Dickens is the senior news analyst at the Media Research Center.
+In a nod to his failing health, Massachusetts Senator Ted Kennedy sends a poignant letter to lawmakers in his home state and he's asking for a succession plan today, Thursday, August 20th, 2009.

 ANN CURRY: Now to Massachusetts Senator Ted Kennedy looking to the future as he battles cancer.
 NBC News has learned that he has now sent a letter to Massachusetts lawmakers asking for a succession plan to be put in place.
 NBC's Anne Thompson is near the Kennedy compound on Cape Cod this morning.
 Ann, good morning.